kevL/yata/ReadMe.txt

 Note that frozen-col cells cannot be directly selected or edited.
-Additionally, note that pressing Shift when clicking on a colhead or rowhead never selects a col or row; instead, Shift-clicking on a colhead or rowhead always selects the cells in that col or row, and will select a range of cols or rows if there is already another selected col or row.
+Additionally, note that pressing Shift when clicking on a colhead or rowhead never selects a col or row; instead, Shift-clicking on a colhead or rowhead always selects the cells in that col or row, and will subselect a range of rows if there is already another selected row.
 Pressing Ctrl, or Ctrl+Shift, when clicking a colhead or rowhead lends yet more permutations.
-But it's really not that
-complicated: just start clicking with or without Ctrl and Shift ... technically you're dealing with three items: cells, rows, and cols.
+But it's really not that complicated: just start clicking with or without Ctrl and Shift ... technically you're dealing with three items: cells, rows, and cols.

 OPERATIONS THAT REFORMAT LARGE TABLES (tens of thousands of Rows) TAKE TIME.
 Example: loading or changing the table-font of Placeables.2da with ~25,000 rows